netwizeBE/site/_hasp/02-hardware.md

 </figure>

 **Warning** Make sure to purchase a compatible screen, preferably from the same vendor.
-There are multiple FSMC interfaces: e.g. One is marked "TFT", another is marked "New-TFT" and a third has no marking.
+There are multiple FSMC interfaces: e.g. One is marked `TFT`, another is marked `New-TFT` and a third has no marking.
-The pinout of each header & display is difference and are not interchangable!
+The pinout of each header & display is different and are **not** interchangable!
-You can however use jumper cables instead, but it won't be plug-and-plug anymore.
+</br>You can however use jumper cables instead, but it won't be plug-and-plug anymore.
 {: .notice--warning}

 **Info** The STM32F4 boards do not have network connectivity.
 You can use a compatible network adapter and configure it in PlatformIO.